AtheerAlzhrani/realwaste_image_calssification_using_tensorflow/README.md

 ## Project Overview
 This project demonstrates how to classify images of waste items using a tf.keras.Sequential model.
 It leverages tf.keras.utils.image_dataset_from_directory to load and manage the dataset.

-## Key concepts covered include:

-* Efficient Dataset Loading.

-* Overfitting Detection and Mitigation: Strategies to identify and address overfitting, including the use of dropout layers.

 ## Workflow:
 * Data Exploration
 * Data Preprocessing